The GOOSE Dataset for Perception in Unstructured Environments: Related Work

 Currently, the RUGD dataset~\cite{wigness_rugd_2019} includes the largest number of annotations primarily focused on offroad scenes.
-It has established an ontology that encompasses a variety of typical offroad environments.
-However, the dataset exclusively consists of RGB images, lacking any contextual information or other modalities.
-In contrast, the Freiburg Forest dataset~\cite{valada_deepscene_2016} includes additional multi-spectral and stereo data, although it has a limited number of annotated frames.
-Therefore, its primary utility lies in evaluating offroad perception models rather than serving as a comprehensive resource for large-scale training.
+It has established an ontology that encompasses a variety of typical offroad environments, but the dataset exclusively consists of RGB images.
+In contrast, datasets like OFFSED~\cite{neigel_offsed_2021} and Freiburg Forest~\cite{valada_deepscene_2016} include additional multi-spectral and stereo data, although both have a limited number of annotated frames.

 Similar limitations apply to the TAS500 dataset~\cite{metzger_tas500_2020}, which was predominantly created for evaluation purposes but shares the same MuCAR-3 (Munich Cognitive Autonomous Robot Car) platform as GOOSE.
 On the other hand, the YCOR dataset~\cite{maturana_ycor_2018} offers scenes from four distinct locations, showcasing diverse lighting and weather conditions.
-Nonetheless, due to the few number of annotations and its reliance on a single modality, it lacks the capacity for extensive large-scale training.